-What’s sweeter than fresh sweet peas (in super sweet little hands nonetheless)?
-On a recent trip to the farmer’s market I was very happy to see tables bulging with these beautiful peas.
-As the first of the season some pods were full of plump peas while others were minimal.
-While at the market I also picked up some lamb chops from a local organic farm, stalks of green garlic and bunches of mint and flat-leaf parsley.
-I know exactly what I was going to make.
+On a recent trip to the farmer’s market, I was very happy to see tables bulging with beautiful green peas.
+While at the market I also picked up some lamb chops from a local organic farm, stalks of green garlic, and bunches of mint and flat-leaf parsley.
+It didn’t take long to decide a lamb tagine with potatoes and peas was just the thing to make.

 - 3-4 lamb chops with extra fat trimmed